Rental payments in SDA

 Reasonable rent contribution

-The NDIS (Specialist Disability Accommodation) Rules 2016 say you can receive reasonable rent contribution (RRC) from residents.
+The NDIS (Specialist Disability Accommodation) Rules 2016 say you can receive a reasonable rent contribution (RRC) from residents.
 This applies to SDA residency and Residential rental agreements.

 If a resident receives the disability support pension, their RRC cannot exceed: